ShiftyTS/ForTwo/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to us at [shentao2004@gmail.com](mailto:shentao2004@gmail.com).
+If you have any questions or suggestions, feel free to reach out at [shentao2004@gmail.com](mailto:shentao2004@gmail.com).

 ---